aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 //  "Object-oriented programming is an exceptionally bad idea which could only have originated in California."

 // C++

-// discussion of general OOP approach

 // On the negative side, because C++ is a very large and complex language,
 // it clearly suffers drawbacks similar to those of PL/I. It inherited most of the
-// insecurities of C, which make it less safe than languages such as Ada and
+// insecurities of C, which make it less safe than languages such as Ada and Java.
-// Java.

-// Java

 ----------